-On the day that we arrived it said there was a cycle event on so we were worried that there wouldn’t be very much car parking available but there was more than enough and it was an extremely busy day.
+On the day that we arrived, it said there was a cycling event on so we were worried that there wouldn’t be very much car parking available but there was more than enough and it was an extremely busy day.
 People were out walking, cycling, running, having picnics and of course, Go Ape-ing!

 I was worried that as spectators we wouldn’t be able to see them doing very much but it was great because there was a clearly marked path which followed their route through the trees so that we could watch safely from below and it was all accessible with a pushchair/wheelchair.
 Beanie Boy thought it was great watching Daddy and Bro, he thought they looked like monkeys, whilst Jelly Bean seemed a little confused by the whole thing.